 3. Budget your film

-You will also need a film budget top sheet to show how you will use any funds that are awarded and realize your project.
-It is very important that this is done well.
+You will also need a film budget top sheet to show how you will use any funds that are awarded in your project.
+It's very important that this is done well.

 The more professional and detailed your film budget is, the better your chances of receiving a film grant.
 Your budget should be industry standard and specific to the project you are submitting.
 Remember, those reviewing your film grant application know what a budget should look like.